Lambda

 Meanwhile, AI is generating more code than ever.
 That's great for speed, but it makes the correctness problem worse.
 More code, written faster, with less human review.
 The need for mathematical guarantees about software behavior is growing, not shrinking.

-Rust already proved that you can make software safer without sacrificing performance.
+Rust proved you can make software safer without sacrificing performance.
 Formal verification is the next step: not just memory safety, but proving your logic is right.
 Tools like Lean 4 make this practical today in ways it wasn't five years ago.
+Mathematical proof is not perfectionism.
+It's the only honest answer to the question: does this work?

 Verified Optimization